How to Use a Fax Machine – Set up, Sending, Receiving, Features, and Common Problems

 The main reason people use confirmation pages is that they have a piece of paper that proves that the document has been received by the other fax machine.
 This is especially important for transmissions such as documents that have a legal importance.
 In many cases, proof of a confirmation page is enough to confirm that another person or organization has received the message you sent, which in some legal situations can be the difference between winning and losing a case.

-Other people, who do not need the confirmation page feature, simply turn it off in order to save on paper.
+Other people, who do not need the confirmation page feature turn it off to save on paper.

 Setting a Fax Header